ehealthsuisse/EPR-by-example/files/ProvideAndRegister.md

 equal to *urn:uuid:aa543740-bdda-424e-8c96-df4873be8500*.
 The value conveyed with the nodeRepresentation attribute and the codingScheme value must match one of the supported values in the Swiss EPR as defined in Annex 3.
 - submission author: The submission set author element, indicated by the value of the classificationScheme equal to *urn:uuid:a7058bb9-b4e4-4307-ba5b-e3f0ab85e12d*.
 The author element is optional in the EPR.
-If present, it shall convey the information on the person, which initated the request.
+If present, it shall convey the information on the person, which initiated the request.
 - submission set identificator: An element with classification scheme *urn:uuid:a54d6aa5-d40d-43f9-88c5-b4633d873bdd* required to identify the *RegistryPackage* object as a XDS.b submission set.